-See the best places around KC to dine al fresco and while away lazy spring days and summer evenings.
+See the best places around KC to dine al fresco and while away what remains of summer.

 Tables on the Jacobson’s colorful patio can be hard to come by in the warmer months, especially on First Fridays.
 Beat the crowds and nab a seat during the Crossroads restaurant’s “Mingle Hour.”
 Offered weekdays 3 – 6 p.m., you can score specially priced wine, drafts and craft cocktails as well as delicious small plates.

 The beloved Brookside restaurant’s patio is a local favorite, and for good reason.
-The spacious outdoor dining area is the ideal place to stop during an outing in the neighborhood and grab a bite of Chef Celina Tio’s acclaimed food, including new spring dishes such as steak and fingerling frites.
+The spacious outdoor dining area is the ideal place to stop during an outing in the neighborhood and grab a bite of Chef Celina Tio’s acclaimed food.

 Lights strung over Trezo Mare’s breezy patio give The Village at Briarcliff eatery a warm, romantic feel.
 Order a glass of vino from its extensive wine list and a bowl of housemade pasta and take in the stunning view of the city for an experience that’s hard to beat.